BugSwarm/bugswarm/bugswarm/analyzer/README.md

 # Analyzer

 ## Description
-`analyzer` extracts information from Travis build logs.

-The BugSwarm build log analyzer is derived from the [TravisTorrent build log analyzer](https://github.com/TestRoots/travistorrent-tools).
-Before extending the TravisTorrent analyzer, we ported it to Python.
+The BugSwarm build log analyzer is a Python-based tool that extracts information from build logs of Java and Python projects from both Travis CI and GitHub Actions.
+It was initially derived from the [TravisTorrent build log analyzer](https://github.com/TestRoots/travistorrent-tools) by porting it to Python.
+Since then, it has undergone significant refactoring, bug fixing, and feature additions.

-The BugSwarm analyzer fixes some problems present in the TravisTorrent analyzer and also supports additional features.

-## Motivation
-We implemented a new build log analyzer because
-- some features of the TravisTorrent analyzer were unreliable in some cases.
-For example, the TravisTorrent analyzer sometimes used the wrong build system-specific analyzer, failed to capture the number of tests, and failed to capture the names of failing tests correctly
-- we wanted the flexibility to add features

 ## Java Log Analyzer
 - Supports build log from Ant, Maven, and Gradle.